If you have any questions about any of the events listed, please get in touch directly with the organisers.

 The meeting is open to all self identified women.
 You do not need to be a member of Women for Independence to attend.
 If you need to bring a carer to support you then their ticket is always free.
 If your carer is a man then he is also welcome.
 If you care for another adult or children then you are very welcome to bring them along.
 We do not provide a creche for children so they will need to remain with you during the event.

-We will add any more information as we have it.
+There is disabled access to the town hall.
+We will add more details as we have them.

 There will be people taking photographs/filming on the day.
 If you do not want to be part of this this that is fine but it is your responsibility to make sure you are not in shot.
 We always try our best to respect your wishes but we cannot guarantee you will not appear.

 Click on the link here for details of travel to Lerwick from other parts of Shetland, Orkney and the mainland of Scotland.

 Sometimes other groups have a stall at our events.
 We ask that stalls are staffed by women but sometimes they send men on the day.